kernelci/kernelci-backend/INSTALL.md

     --skip-tags=secrets

+It is suggested that you do not skip the secret tasks because you need the master_key variable to create the Tokens which will be important later in this process.

 The only secret key that have to be defined for a local installation for testing ot development is:

 * master_key: The password used for generating tokens before any admin token was created (See Manual tasks below).

 Other non-secrets variable might need to be defined, please look at the comments in the file.